fire1ce/3os.org/docs/infrastructure/proxmox/igpu-split-passthrough.md

 Open the web gui and navigate to the `Hardware` tab of the VM you want to add a vGPU.
 Click `Add` above the device list and then choose `PCI Device`

-!['Windows VM Add PCI Device][windows-vm-add-pci-device-image]
+!['Windows VM Add PCI Device][windows-vm-add-pci-device-img]

 Open the `Device` dropdown and select the iGPU, which you can find using it’s PCI address.
 This list uses a different format for the PCI addresses id, `00:02.0` is listed as `0000:00:02.0`.

-![Add iGPU MDev to VM][general-add-igpu-mdev-to-vm-image]
+![Add iGPU MDev to VM][general-add-igpu-mdev-to-vm-img]

 Click `Mdev Type`, You should be presented with a list of the available split passthrough devices choose the better performing one for the vm.

-![Windows VM Add iGPU Split to VM][windows-vm-add-igpu-split-to-vm-image]
+![Windows VM Add iGPU Split to VM][windows-vm-add-igpu-split-to-vm-img]

 Select `ROM-Bar`, `PCI-Express` and then click `Add`.

-![Windows VM iGPU PCI Split Settings][windows-vm-igpu-pci-split-settings-image]
+![Windows VM iGPU PCI Split Settings][windows-vm-igpu-pci-split-settings-img]

 The Windows Virtual Machine Proxmox Setting should look like this:

-![Windows VM iGPU Split Hardware Settings][windows-vm-igpu-split-hardware-settings-image]
+![Windows VM iGPU Split Hardware Settings][windows-vm-igpu-split-hardware-settings-img]

 Power on the Windows Virtual Machine.